avine/bem-flex-grid/README.md

 ));
 ```

-> Notice that omitted map keys (`box-shadow` and `content-forground` in this example) fall back to their default value.
+> Notice that omitted map keys (`box-shadow` and `content-forground` in this example) fall back to their default value (picked from the "light" theme).

-Now, you can use the new theme named `info`:
+Now, you can use your new theme named `info`:

 ```html
 ...